Top 5 Bad App Design and UX Mistakes You Should Stop Making in 2024

 Introduction to bad UX design

 Bad UX refers to any design that fails to provide users with a positive experience.
+Bad UX design can affect both web pages and mobile apps.

 To be honest, users experience bad UX, or bad user experience, on a regular basis.